-Furthermore, if it is confirmed, as a result of survey of information on system, recalls of foods and health hazard in exporting countries, that safety control is properly implemented in the countries concerned for foods exported to Japan, the number of the monitoring inspection cases will be reexamined for the relevant foods.
+Furthermore, if it is confirmed, based on results of survey on the systems of exporting countries, and information on occurrence of health hazards caused by foods and on recalls of unsanitary foods in exporting countries, the number of the monitoring inspection cases will be reexamined.

-The monitoring plan for FY 2011 is shown in Schedule 1.
+The monitoring plan for FY 2012 is shown in Schedule 1.